IS – Otoko Demo Onna Demo Nai Sei

-IS – Otoko Demo Onna Demo Nai Sei (IS 男でも女でもない性) is a Japanese manga series written and illustrated by Chiyo Rokuhana.
-It was serialized in Kodansha's josei manga magazine Kiss from 2003 to 2009.
+IS – Otoko Demo Onna Demo Nai Sei (IS～男でも女でもない性～) is a Japanese manga series written and illustrated by Chiyo Rokuhana.
+It originated as a one-shot published in Kodansha's josei manga magazine One More Kiss in 2003, before becoming a full series serialized in Kiss from 2004 to 2009; the series' chapters were collected into seventeen volumes.
 The story follows the pain and troubles intersex people go through in their lives, such as gaining acceptance for who they are and their inability to reproduce.

 Plot

-The first volume of IS is a collection of stories about two different intersex characters and their separate troubles.
-Volumes 2 and onward deal with the life of intersex Haru Hoshino, starting just before his birth and continuing past high school.
+The first volume of IS is a collection of stories about two different intersex characters, Hiromi and Ryoma, and their separate troubles.
+Volumes two and onward deal with the life of the intersex character Haru Hoshino, starting just before their birth and continuing past high school.